|

 Rather than try and explain about Bats, references are made to various other websites around the world which will help to better explain this fascinating mammal.

-Another site that provides a lot of good technical information is that run by the British Bat Conservation Trust.
+A site that provides a lot of good technical information is that run by the British Bat Conservation Trust.

 There is a wealth of information on bats at this site with the emphasis, as the name suggests, on Bat Conservation.